-This is the Terms of Reference (ToR) for the UNDP-GEF Midterm Review (MTR) of the full-sized project titled South African Wind Energy Project (SAWEP Phase 2) (PIMS 5256) implemented through the Department of Energy and the South African Energy Development Institute (SANEDI), which is to be undertaken in Q1 2019.
-The assignment will be conducted by an MTR team that must comprise of one team leader and one national (South Africa-based) consultant, under the remit of a single contract arising from this TOR.
-The project started on 18 December 2015 and is in its third year of implementation.
+This is the Terms of Reference (ToR) for the UNDP-GEF Midterm Review (MTR) of the full -sized project titled "Energy Efficient Standards, Certification, and Labelling for Appliances and Equipment in Kazakhstan" (EESL), PIMS 5703 implemented through the UNDP Kazakhstan, which is to be undertaken in 2020.
+The project started on 10 August, 2017 and is in its third year of implementation.
 In line with the UNDP-GEF Guidance on MTRs, this MTR process was initiated before the submission of the second Project Implementation Report (PIR).
 This ToR sets out the expectations for this MTR.
-The MTR process must follow the guidance outlined in the document Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects (http://web.undp.org/evaluation/guidance.shtml#gef).
+The MTR process must follow the guidance outlined in the document "Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects".